 Makayla sees the scholarship as a chance to do much-needed research outside the classroom.
 “I was hoping I would get an internship with NOAA and do research with them,” she says.
 “We don’t know where we’ll be sent, but I suggested the Great Lakes Environmental Research Laboratory on Lake Michigan and a marine lab on the Pacific coast in Washington state.”

-Eckerd’s other 2022 Hollings Scholar, Maddie Reifsteck, a sophomore marine science and creative writing student from Portland, Oregon, also received the good news April 1.
+Maddie Reifsteck, a sophomore marine science and creative writing student from Portland, Oregon, also received the good news about her Hollings Scholarship on April 1.
 “And I thought it was an April Fools’ joke,” she says with a chuckle.
 “I know I did all the work, but I kept thinking, What if this isn’t real and I’m dreaming?”

 This summer, Maddie has been invited to take part in the University of Delaware’s Marine Science Summer Intern program.
 “I’ll likely be working with the ORB [Ocean Exploration, Remote Sensing, Biogeography] Lab to compile a database of fish species that participate in vertical migration,” she explains.
 “I may also be participating in collecting sea temperatures and salinity data.